 - " If a panel member personally knows the candidate being interviewed, they may recuse themselves if they feel they would not be able to objectively evaluate the candidate. - " Candidates information and participation in a hiring process is strictly confidential, before, during and after the interview.
-Interview questions and benchmarks are also confidential. - " Panel members are prohibited from using the internet to find out information about the candidates as the information obtained online may be unreliable, inaccurate, and/or lead to discrimination lawsuits. - " Each panel member should take thorough notes documenting the candidate's responses.
+Interview questions and benchmarks are also confidential. - " Panel members are prohibited from using the internet to find out information about the candidates as the information obtained online may be unreliable, inaccurate, and/or lead to discrimination lawsuits. - " You should introduce yourself and include your pronouns (if comfortable) and ask that others do the same.
+Do not assume anyone's pronouns if they don't provide them.
+Instead just use the individual's name in place of a pronoun. - " Each panel member should take thorough notes documenting the candidate's responses.
 Avoid taking notes regarding physical characteristics of the candidate, such as, "older, blonde, funny laugh, etc." All notes are subject to discovery in case of a lawsuit and such notes could be used as evidence of discrimination. - " Scoring the candidates should be done separately by each panel member following each interview. - " Panel members should not discuss overall rankings with each other until all interviews are completed. - " There should be a post-interview discussion.
 At the post-interview discussion, ask the external member to share their scores and thoughts first.
 If the hiring manager is on the panel, that person should participate last.